 XING Help Center

 Here you’ll find answers to your questions, and information about XING features.
-You can also contact the XING Support team if you need any other assistance.
+You can also contact the XING Support team (available in English and German) if you need any other assistance.

 As a moderator of a group, you can quickly and easily create an event for your group that will automatically be displayed and visible to all group members on your group's homepage.
 For more information about this, please visit our group help section [Deeplink to Amb article].